Generally, London is a safe place for travelers. And a lovely one!

 However, London has seen increasing cases of coronavirus.

-For starters, the crime rate in London is much lower than it is in many big American cities, including New York.
-Plus, the violent crime rate in London is lower than it is in New York, Los Angeles, Dallas, San Diego, Philadelphia, and many others.
+For starters, the overall crime rate in London is much lower than it is in many big American cities, including New York.
+The violent crime rate in London is lower than it is in New York, Los Angeles, Dallas, San Diego, Philadelphia, and many others.
 In fact, London is considered to be so safe that most of its police don’t even carry guns.

-The US State Department assigns the United Kingdom a Level 2 safety rating—the same as most of Europe.
-Feel safe in Paris?
-You should feel safe in London.
+The US State Department assigns the United Kingdom a Level 2 safety rating—the same as most of Europe, including places like France and Spain.

-London is a great city for solo travel.
+Locals tell us that London is a great city for solo travel.
 Why?
 Our trip planners say:

-London is an extremely safe place for women traveling alone, but it’s wise to take the same precautions as in any big city: keep an eye on your belongings, don’t accept drinks from strangers, and be aware of your surroundings, especially when walking at night.
+London is also a safe place for women traveling alone.
+Locals tell us it’s wise to take the same precautions as in any big city.
+Keep an eye on your belongings, don’t accept drinks from strangers, and be aware of your surroundings, especially when walking at night.
 It's good to get local advice, especially when traveling solo!
 Many of our London trip planners are women who can explain how they keep safe.

 Like in any big city, London has its fair share of scammers.
-Locals say that these are some of the most common scams visitors may come across are:
+Locals say that these are some of the most common scams visitors may encounter:

-And if you hire a local to plan your trip, they'll also be available 24/7 with phone support in case you run into any issues.
+When you have a local plan your trip, they'll be available with phone support in case you run into any issues during your stay.